suryaprakp/AWS-Services/CreatingAMI/README.md

 This script requires three parameters to be passed in.
 The first is the name of the vmdk file to use.
 The second parameter is the volume size.
 This is the size of the disk that will be created in AWS.The vmdk file is a compressed disk image so it is hard for this script to know what the full disk size should be.
 The last parameter is the software label used to make the vmdk.
 This is used to put reasonable names and descriptions on the objects in AWS.

+# Delete AMI
+This script takes the name of an AMI and searches through all AWS regions for an AMI that matches that name and deletes the AMI and the snapshot and volume used to build the AMI.
+Multiple AMI names can be passed in by issuing the -n|--name parameter multiple times